 In Qigong we grow and progress in regards to ourselves, in regards to a person we were yesterday.
 There shouldn’t be a sense of competition to fully reap the benefits of the practice, perhaps, except championships that tend to challenge the physical abilities of the practitioner.

 There are no limits to where you can grow with Qigong.
-If your goal is to heal a back pain then through regular practice you can achieve that.
+If your goal is to heal a back pain then through regular practice it’s possible.
 If your goal is to become more intuitive, be able to control your emotions and make better decisions then Qigong can help you achieve that as well.
-It’s important to ask yourself why you are doing Qigong at the first place.
+It’s important to ask yourself why you are doing Qigong in the first place.

-As for the level of difficulty of the movements doesn’t change much as you develop the practice.
+As for the level of difficulty, the movements do not change much as you develop the practice.
 What changes is your experience and the ability to control the breath, the body and the mind.

-When you practice Qigong should your body be taught and fully stretch or relaxed and loose?
+When you practice Qigong should your body be taut and fully stretched or relaxed and loose?

 It depends on the purpose of the exercise.
-If your aim is to activate the muscles and stretch the tendons, say first thing in the morning then you deliberately stretch and tense the muscles, followed by relaxation of the entire body.
+If your aim is to activate and stretch the muscles, say first thing in the morning then you deliberately stretch and tense the muscles, followed by relaxation of the entire body.
 If it’s an evening routine to relax and unwind then soft, flowing movements that would keep the muscles engaged but not overwork them is better.
-The body is Qigong should never be tensed or rigid, only when the body is relaxed the energy can travel freely.
+During Qigong, the body should never be tense or rigid, only when the body is relaxed the energy can travel freely.

 What is the correct posture for Qigong exercises?

 Correct physical posture is the key element in all martial arts including Qigong and Tai Chi.
 Also known as Horse Stance or Wuji pose, it aligns the three dan tien points lower, middle and upper to enhance the flow of energy throughout the body and promote muscle relaxation.